Genetics and Color Blindness

 When you see different colors, what you are really perceiving is different wavelengths of light.

-Rods and cones: color and night vision
+Rods and cones: giving you color and night vision

 There are two types of photoreceptors in animals: rods and cones.
 Rods help us see in dim light, while cones are responsible for color and bright light vision.